John Joseph Moakley

 During the hour-long tour, groups will view several points of interest, including a spectacular “conoid” glass wall overlooking Boston Harbor, the Ellsworth Kelly Boston Panels, the Wall of Honor, a District Court courtroom, and the First Circuit Library.
 The tour will allow visitors to draw connections between the founding of the federal courts and the art and architecture of the modern courthouse.
 Visitors are welcome to stay and eat lunch in the public cafeteria overlooking the harbor.

-To request a tour, please complete your reservation below online or print this Moakley Tour Request, and fax the completed form to us at 617.748.4199 or email it to email@example.com.
+To request a tour, please complete this reservation form online or print this Moakley Tour Request, and fax the completed form to us at 617.748.4199 or email it to firstname.lastname@example.org.
 Walk-in tours are available during the summer from 11:00 – 12:00 every Wednesday from July 1st – August 26th.
 Please meet at the front entrance on Northern Avenue.

 For more information, contact Johnny Sadoff at email@example.com or 617.748-9639